Dizaro13/BellaBeat_Case_Study/Case_Study.md

 ## Act

 Our first [graph](https://user-images.githubusercontent.com/86019532/122692918-8f8d3e80-d205-11eb-983a-e9d772865825.png) shows us a vast majority of time FitBit users spend their time wearing their FitBit being Sedentary and not active.
-Also shows in our data thatmost FitBit users don't wear it while they sleep.
+Also shows in our data that most FitBit users don't wear it while they sleep.
 BellaBeat could collect more data on FitBit users or their own users to better understand why their customers don't wear smart devices overnight.
-If there was a clear benefit of wearing a smart device while you sleep that would put BelleBeat at a distinct advantage over
+If there was a clear benefit of wearing a smart device while you sleep that would put BellaBeat at a distinct advantage over
 FitBit.
-Also if BelleBeat showed the benefits of exercise or reminded users to be more active while wearing the device, it would give their customers more data about their health and habits which is one of their main goals at BelleBeat.
+Also if BellaBeat showed the benefits of exercise or reminded users to be more active while wearing the device, it would give their customers more data about their health and habits which is one of their main goals at BellaBeat.

 The second [graph](https://user-images.githubusercontent.com/86019532/122692918-8f8d3e80-d205-11eb-983a-e9d772865825.png) shows that people wear their FitBit most of the day but they aren't active nearly as much as they are sedentary.
 It also shows that some of their users only wear their smart device during exercise,